Guilty or Innocent? |

 cooperation with secular courts.

-titled "How (the child's father) Makes a Mockery of
+flier was circulated with a letter titled "How (the child's father) Makes a Mockery of

 the Torah.''
 It described the father's choice to go to